mmistakes/so-simple-theme/_posts/2018-03-14-how-to-deploy-applications-to-digitalocean-with-terraform.md

 To destroy this infrastructure just run `terraform destroy`.

-*Don't be afraid to lost other droplets and services on your account by `terraform destroy`.
+*Don't be afraid to lose other droplets and services on your account by `terraform destroy`.
 Terraform stores defined and deployed resources in `terraform.tfstate` file, so it will only remove resources defined and deployed from this working directory.*

 ## Re-usable Configuration